tigattack/tigattack/README.md

 🔭 I’m currently working on all sorts of stuff, whatever I happen to throw myself into today!

-👯 I’m looking to collaborate on my [VeeamDiscordNotifications](https://github.com/tigattack/VeeamDiscordNotifications) project.
+👯 I’m looking to collaborate on my [VeeamNotify](https://github.com/tigattack/VeeamNotify/) project.

-💬 Ask me about PowerShell, if you really want to.
+💬 Ask me about PowerShell and/or Ansible, if you really want to.

 📫 How to reach me: `tigattack#7987` on Discord.